-Tainted feelings are the mental factor made up of unhappiness, confusing happiness, and confusing neutral feeling.
-"Tainted" (zag-bcas), usually translated as "contaminated," means they are tainted by confusion, which means they all come from confusion.
-Feeling like doing something again or wishing to do it again is another mental factor.
+Tainted feelings are the mental factor of unhappiness, confusing happiness, and confusing neutral feeling.
+“Tainted” (zag-bcas), usually translated as “contaminated,” means they are tainted by confusion, which means they all come from confusion.
+Feeling like doing something again is a conceptual mental cognition and wishing to do it again is another mental factor, the mental factor of intention.
 Remember our example of feeling like eating Indian food.
-Feeling like eating Indian food is a mental factor that we may experience while experiencing the physical sensation of hunger.
-Feeling like doing something, however, may or may not bring on an impulse to do it – another karma.
-But, the karmic aftermath itself does not ripen into karma; the aftermath of karma always ripens into some nonstatic phenomenon other than karma.
+It being Indian food that we feel like eating while experiencing the physical sensation of hunger is the result of previously having eaten Indian food with pleasure.
+Feeling like doing something, however, may or may not bring on the intention to do it or an impulse to do it – another karma.
+Karmic aftermath does not ripen into karma; the aftermath of karma always ripens into some nonstatic phenomenon other than karma.

 In other words, the karmic force and tendency to eat Indian food does not ripen directly into an impulse to eat it again.
-It ripens into the occasional experience of feeling like eating Indian food.
-The experience of that mental factor of feeling like doing something similar to what we did before, such as eating Indian food, may then lead to a new impulse to eat it, a new karma.
+It ripens into the occasional experience of it being Indian food that we feel like eating and want to eat when we are hungry.
+The experience of that mental factor of feeling like doing something similar to what we did before, such as eating Indian food, and then wanting or intending to do it may then lead to a new impulse to eat it, a new karma.

 We also experience tainted aggregates, such as our bodies and minds, and tainted environments.
-Remember, "tainted" means they have come from confusion.
+Remember, “tainted” means they have come from confusion.
 This usually refers to our samsaric rebirth situation.
-We might experience a human body and mind, a dog body and mind, an insect body and mind, a crippled body or a crippled mind, and so on.
+We might experience a human body and mind, a dog body and mind, an insect body and mind, a physically handicapped body or a mentally handicapped mind, and so on.
 We might experience being born in a very rich county, a very poor country, a country that is repeatedly at war, or one that is repeatedly at peace.

 Throughout all of this, in every moment, we are experiencing limited cognition.
-So, while in samsara, we are experiencing feelings of happiness and unhappiness, feeling like acting similar to how we acted before, different kinds of bodies, different types of environments, and things happening to us similar to what we did before – all going up and down and all through a periscope.
+So, while in samsara, we are experiencing feelings of happiness and unhappiness, feeling like acting similar to how we acted before and wanting or intending to act like that, different kinds of bodies, different types of environments, and things happening to us similar to what we did before – all going up and down and all through a periscope.
 That is our karmic package.
 That is the first noble truth, true suffering.
 It is disgusting.
 This is what we want to get out of.
 It is really boring!
 This has been going on with no beginning and it will go on with no end, unless we do something about it.

 Stages of Ridding Ourselves of Karmic Aftermath

-We get rid of it in stages.
+We get rid of karmic aftermath in stages.
 When we become liberated, we get rid of tainted feelings going up and down.
 We no longer have suffering.
 We also no longer have the compulsive wish to do this or that, similar to what we have done before.